ThePhD/sol2/docs/source/api/table.rst

 	table create_named(Name&& name, Args&&... args);

 Creates a table, optionally with the specified values pre-set into the table, and sets it as the key ``name`` in the table.
+Applies the same rules as :ref:`table.set<set-value>` when putting the argument values into the table, including how it handles callable objects.

 .. _input iterators: http://en.cppreference.com/w/cpp/concept/InputIterator